rehierl/node-tree-outliner/3-4-0-design-5.md

 is, because all of them, one way or another, add a requirement that at least one subsequent node must exist.
-Even if there were corresponding definitions, it simply is not possible to truly guarantee that even one subsequent node always exists (i.e. user/input errors).
+Even if there were corresponding definitions, it simply is not possible to truly guarantee that even one subsequent node always exists (e.g. user/input errors).

 However, because the sectioning node has already been entered, the sectioning node itself is guaranteed to exist.
 Because of that, its events can be used